soilwise-he/SoilWise-documentation/tech/docs/technical_components/monitoring.md

 ## Future work

-Feedback the popularity of resources from usage logs into the catalogue search ranking algorythm.
+Feedback the popularity of resources from usage logs into the catalogue search ranking algorithm.